solidjs/solid-start/README.md

 # SolidStart

-### StartStart has just entered a new Release Candidate Phase
+### SolidStart has just entered a new Release Candidate Phase

 v0.4.x marks a significant change in the project.
 Please check the updated docs and example projects to see how things have changed.
 A summary of the changes can be found in the [RFC](https://github.com/solidjs/@solidjs/start/discussions/1052).

 ------------------------------------

-This is the home of the StartStart, the Solid app framework.
+This is the home of the SolidStart, the Solid app framework.

 ## Features